thedruz/WPN-XM/bin/nssm/README.txt

 Thanks to Peter Wagemans and Laszlo Keresztfalvi for suggesting throttling restarts.
 Thanks to Eugene Lifshitz for finding an edge case in CreateProcess() and for advising how to build messages.mc correctly in paths containing spaces.
+Thanks to Rob Sharp for pointing out that NSSM did not respect the AppEnvironment registry value used by srvany.
+Thanks to Szymon Nowak for help with Windows 2000 compatibility.
+Thanks to François-Régis Tardy for French translation.
+Thanks to Emilio Frini for spotting that French was inadvertently set as the default language when the user's display language was not translated.
+Thanks to Riccardo Gusmeroli for Italian translation.

 Licence
 -------